 The other case can be an explicit evidence for the second term in Eq.
 (2).
 It has been mentioned that no gravitational energy is emitted when a supernova produces a completely symmetric stellar collapse [10].
 If so, then there exists some contradiction.
-First, we think about the movement of a single electron with mass of $m_e$ .
-Can this electron radiate gravitational wave?
+First, we think about the movement of a single particle with mass of m.
+Can this particle radiate gravitational wave?
 If it wouldn't be, then the gravitation field established by it will be independent of its movement and position.
-The gravitational field established by this electron was a very long time ago since it appeared in the universe.
+The gravitational field established by this particle was a very long time ago since it appeared in the universe.
 It is maybe at ten billion light years away from the Earth.
-However, as we know, it is not true because the gravitational field depends on the position and movement of the electron, and so does the gravitational wave.
-Even single electron, it can radiate gravitational wave as long as it moves.
-Otherwise, its movement cannot affect the surrounding gravitational field because of no gravitational radiation.
+It will not change no matter how its movement is and this statement is based on the viewpoint of the quadruple term as the leading term.
+However, as we know, it is not true because the gravitational field really depends on the position and movement of this particle, and so does the gravitational wave.
+Even single particle, it must be able to radiate gravitational wave as long as it moves.
+Otherwise, its movement cannot affect the surrounding gravitational field because of no gravitational radiation, and the gravitational field will remain stay at the same one it has established long-time ago.
+Even it has left the original place ten billion years, the gravitational field is still unchanged.
+Hence, no gravitational wave from a moving particle results in an unreasonable phenomenon.
+When another particle is added, the gravitational attraction appears between these two particles.
+Since the general relativity limits the speed of gravity as fast as the speed of light, two cosmic particles will produce gravitational waves to realize the gravitational attraction.
+No gravitational wave

-For an example of a symmetrically explosive supernova, we consider a point A inside and the other point B outside this star before the supernova explosion.
-When the supernova goes off, the radius of the star changes from $r_0$ to $r_i$ as shown in Fig. 2.
-Due to supernova explosion, the mass of the star is changed, and the position of point A becomes outside the star.
-Obviously, the gravitational fields at the two observation points are significantly different before and after supernova explosion.
+For the second example of a symmetrically explosive supernova, we consider a point A inside and the other point B outside this star before the supernova.
+When the supernova takes place, the radius of the star changes from r_o to r_i as shown in Fig. 2.
+Due to the supernova, the mass of the star is changed, and the position of point A becomes outside the star.
+Obviously, the gravitational fields at the two observation points are significantly different before and after the supernova.
 This change in the gravitational field, and the change in the spacetime structure, comes from the change of the star mass.
 This change is not instantaneous and must be delivered by gravitational waves to these two observation points.
-Therefore, a symmetrically explosive supernova also generates gravitational waves in order to make the variation of the surrounding spacetime structure due to the change of mass.
+Therefore, a symmetrically explosive supernova also generates gravitational waves in order to establish the variation of the surrounding spacetime structure due to the change of mass.

 Figure 2.
-The radius changes during supernova explosion.
-Two points A and B experiences different gravitational fields respectively before and after supernova explosion.
+The radius changes during the supernova.
+Two points A and B experiences different gravitational fields respectively before and after the supernova.

-Another example is to consider the planets in the solar system.
-When the mass of a certain planet symmetrically increases in a very short time, the radius increases from $r_1$ to $r_2$ at the same time as shown in Fig. 3.
+The third example is to consider the planets in the solar system.
+When the mass of a certain planet symmetrically increases in a very short time, the radius increases from r_1 to r_2 at the same time as shown in Fig. 3.
 After that, the earth will feel the gravitational field changes originated from this planet.
 However, this change is not instantaneous, and it exists a time delay.
 The change in the gravitational field or the spacetime structure transmitted by gravitational waves is due to the increase in mass of this planet.
 The delivered time from the planet to the earth is the propagation time of the gravitational waves.